-9.8.21 Document Front Actuator 2 / Document Front Sensor 2 (For the models with the DX only)
+9.8.21 Document Front Actuator 2 / Document Front Sensor 2

 - (1) Release the Hooks of the Document front sensor 2 to remove the Document front sensor 2 from the Paper feed chute ASSY. - (2) Disconnect the Connector from the Document front sensor 2.